xinjli/notes/docs/0x4-Artificial-Intelligence/0x40-Statistics/0x401-Frequentist.md

 - Type I error is the false negative error (i.e.: $\theta \in \Theta_0$ but $H_0$ is rejected)
 - Type II error is the false positive error (i.e: $\theta \in \Theta_1$ but $H_0$ is accepted)

+In general, an attempt to decrease one type of error is accompanied by an increase in the other type of error, so a compromise has to be made.
+The only way to reduce both types of error is to increase the sample size.

 **Definition (power function)** Suppose $R$ denotes the reject region for a test.
 Then the power function of this test is the function of $\theta$ defined by

 $$\beta(\theta) = P_\theta (X \in R)$$